Skip to content

 The first important difference between a deed and an agreement is how you make them.
 For an agreement to be enforceable, you must have an offer, acceptance, consideration, clarity of contract and an intention to create legal relations.
 That means you do not necessarily need to have a written document to create a legally binding contract.

 Verbal contracts are perfectly enforceable contracts in the eyes of the law, and so are unilateral contracts.
-These are contracts that are not explicitly written out.
-Instead, you can create them by having an offer and also having it accepted by the performance of an obligation.
+You do not need to write these contracts down.
+You can create them when one party makes an offer and the other accepts it by performing their obligations.

-The best way to tell if a document is a deed or not is to look at the signature blocks included in the contract.
-Lawyers typically include language that will state, ‘this document is signed as a deed’ or ‘this document is signed as an agreement’.
+To check whether a document is a deed or an agreement, look at the signature block.
+Lawyers usually include wording such as “this document is signed as a deed” or “this document is signed as an agreement.”

 2. Signed, Sealed, Delivered